SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

      Set Access Point logging verbosity level at runtime

-Usage:  `verbosity [-h] [{NOTSET,DEBUG,INFO,WARNING,ERROR,CRITICAL}]`
+Usage:  `verbosity [-h] [{NOTSET,TRACE,DEBUG,INFO,WARNING,ERROR,CRITICAL}]`

 Parameters:
-- `{NOTSET,DEBUG,INFO,WARNING,ERROR,CRITICAL}` Level to apply
+- `{NOTSET,TRACE,DEBUG,INFO,WARNING,ERROR,CRITICAL}` Level to apply

 _Notes:_
 - _To check current verbosity level you can issue the command without argument._
+- _TRACE can be used to display debugging messages not only for AP code, but also for the underlying ESL library._
-- _NOTSET can be used to display debugging messages not only for AP code, but also for all python modules that may utilze logging._
+- _NOTSET can be used to display debugging messages for all python modules that may utilze logging (including but not limited to ESL shared library)._

 #### exit
     Terminate AP application.